 monthly market update

-Market Update— Month Ending October 31, 2024
+Market Update— Month Ending November 30, 2024

 Presented by Jeffrey Keefe

-Stocks Slide in October
+Stocks Rally in November

 The Takeaway